rizqimtiaz/EcoOracle/README.md

   thermal-anomaly indices, with per-ecosystem calibration.
-- A simulated EVM-compatible blockchain layer (mint, transfer, retire, oracle update, invalidate) with a complete event/transaction log. pages, oracle event log, and corporate portfolio views.
+- A simulated EVM-compatible blockchain layer (mint, transfer, retire, oracle update, invalidate) with a complete event/transaction log.
+- An autonomous oracle service that bridges AI scans to on-chain state.
+- Two Solidity smart contracts (`CarbonCreditDNFT.sol` and `CarbonOracle.sol`) ready for deployment on any EVM L1/L2.
+- A live, interactive dashboard, world map, marketplace, parcel detail pages, oracle event log, and corporate portfolio views.

 Everything is fully functional out of the box — no external API keys, no